-Agah discussed the emergency issues associated with projects and the changes in the environment due to COVID-19.
+- Agah discussed the emergency issues associated with projects and the changes in the environment due to COVID-19.
 FPD has contacted the District's legal counsel to determine the direction with regards to current construction environment amidst COVID-19.
-Construction has been identified as essential per the Governor's Order since March 19th and can continue as long as the industry adheres to CDC and OSHA and Riverside County guidelines.
-2. Construction vendors and consultants were notified that the projects will proceed; they were requested to adhere to the guidelines.
-The District updated its legal set of documents to include provisions of COVID.
+Construction has been identified as essential per the Governor's Order since March 19th and can continue as long as the industry adheres to CDC and OSHA and Riverside County guidelines. - 2.
+Construction vendors and consultants were notified that the projects will proceed; they were requested to adhere to the guidelines.
+The District updated its legal set of documents to include provisions of COVID. - 3.
+No significant impact has been reported.